×

 Definition of Cottage Cheese and Booza

 Do you know What is Cottage Cheese and Booza.
 If you are looking for the definition of Cottage Cheese and Booza or want to know what is Cottage Cheese and Booza?, then this is where you will fetch your answers.
 Well, in simple terms Cottage Cheese, a bland white cheese made from the curds of milk.
 While Booza, or Arabic mastic ice cream, is an elastic, sticky, high level melt resistant ice cream, which should delay melting in the hotter climates of the Arab world, where it is most commonly found.
 Both these products are unique in their own ways.
-Cottage Cheese is a Not Available colored dairy product and Booza is Not Available colored.
+Cottage Cheese is a colored dairy product and Booza is colored.
 The food gets it color dependent on the ingredients used and the preparation methods employed.
 Sometimes artificial food colors are added to give the dairy product, a gourmet look.
 Apart from their color what distinguishes them is their flavor and aroma.
-Cottage Cheese bears Not Available flavor with a Not Available aroma whereas Booza has Not Available flavor and a Not Available aroma.
+Cottage Cheese bears flavor with a aroma whereas Booza has flavor and a aroma.
 The color, flavor and the aroma of these products depict their origin.
 Cottage Cheese originated in Cyprus, Egypt, Greece, North America & South America, whereas origin of Booza is traced back to Arabic.